-Comanchero vice president Tyson Daniels and lawyer Andrew Simpson plead guilty to money laundering millions of dollars
+Comancheros vice-president Tyson Daniels and lawyer Andrew Simpson plead guilty to money laundering millions of dollars

 A $10,000 gold chain and a $13,000 Louis Vuitton bag are among the $4m of assets seized in April, including the $1.6m home in the exclusive east Auckland suburb of Bucklands Beach where Naufahu - who has pleaded not guilty to all charges - was living.

-At the time of the arrests, Detective Superintendent Greg Williams said the Comancheros use wealth to market themselves.
+At the time of the arrests, Detective Superintendent Greg Williams said the Comancheros used wealth to market themselves.

 "We are determined to strip them of that wealth that we allege has come from criminal offending, and take the profit out of it."